Top 31 Beaches in Jalisco: The Very Best of the Mexican Pacific

 Hotel guests can swim, kayak, paddleboard, and snorkel in this lovely saltwater pool.

-All rooms have an ocean view, which is sensational from November to March because you can see dolphins and whales without leaving the room.
+All rooms have an ocean view, sensational from November to March because you can see dolphins and whales without leaving the room.

 The beach has areas of white sand and others of pebbles.

-Although it is not advisable for people with walking limitations, a staggered path goes up to the hill and down to the beach.
+Although it is not advisable for people with walking limitations, a staggered path goes up to the hill and the beach.
 At the other end of the beach is Conchas Chinas.